nchern/sit/README.md

 ### Install

-To edit tickets the app uses `$EDITOR` if you have it set.
-If it is empty `vim` is used by default.
+You need Golang to install it from source.

 ```sh
 make install
 ```

 ### Usage

+To edit tickets the app uses `$EDITOR` if you have it set, otherwise `vim` is used by default.

 ```sh
 # initialize